-Action 9-D) Monitor the stability of oyster

-populations using the oyster replenishment

-program approach to wild fishery harvest, to

-determine whether deploying cultch or spaton-shell helps reduce natural fluctuations in
+Action 9-D) Monitor the stability of oyster populations using the oyster replenishment program approach to wild fishery harvest, to determine whether deploying cultch or spaton-shell helps reduce natural fluctuations in oyster populations.

-oyster populations.

-Goal C: A Fully Funded Apalachicola Bay System Ecosystem-Based Adaptive Management And Restoration Plan Supported By Apalachicola Bay System Stakeholders Strategies To Ensure The Implementation, Monitoring, And Adaptability Of The Plan
+Goal C: A Fully Funded Apalachicola Bay System Ecosystem-Based Adaptive Restoration and Management Plan Supported by Apalachicola Bay System Stakeholders Strategies to Ensure the Implementation, Monitoring, and Adaptability of The Plan

-Vision Theme C: The Apalachicola Bay System Ecosystem-Based Adaptive Management and Restoration Plan is science-based, developed with engagement and support from the Apalachicola Bay System stakeholders, and is fully funded.
+Vision Theme C: The Apalachicola Bay System Ecosystem-Based Adaptive Restoration and Management Plan is science-based, developed with engagement and support from the Apalachicola Bay System stakeholders, and is fully funded.

-Goal C: The Apalachicola Bay System Ecosystem-Based Adaptive Management and Restoration Plan is supported by the Apalachicola Bay System stakeholders and is fully funded.
+Goal C: The Apalachicola Bay System Ecosystem-Based Adaptive Restoration and Management Plan is supported by the Apalachicola Bay System stakeholders and is fully funded.

 Outcome: By 2030, the Apalachicola Bay System is a productive and sustainably managed ecosystem.
-A fully funded and well-executed science-based Ecosystem-Based Adaptive Management and Restoration Plan that incorporates the monitoring necessary for evaluation and adaptation that is developed and is broadly supported by Apalachicola Bay System stakeholders with guidance from a permanent stakeholder advisory group board.
+A fully funded and well-executed science-based Ecosystem-Based Adaptive Management and Restoration Plan that incorporates the monitoring necessary for evaluation and adaptation that is developed and broadly supported by Apalachicola Bay System stakeholders with guidance from a permanent stakeholder advisory group.